-- group of persons whose total voting interests in each company are 50% or more - a company and non-company (generally individual) if the individual's voting interest in the company is 25% or more.
-For these purposes, the individual is treated as holding anything held by a person associated with them, eg, if two sisters own 15% of the shares in a company, both sisters would be associated with the company - relatives related to the second degree of blood relationship - two persons who are married, in a civil union or are in a de facto relationship - two persons if one person is within two degrees of blood relationship to the other person's spouse, civil union or de facto partner (ie, a person is associated with their parents-in-law and step-children) - a child by adoption is treated as a natural child - a person and a trust where the person is a beneficiary of the trust or is a relative of a beneficiary of the trust - the trustees of two trusts if they have a settlor in common - a trustee and a settlor of the trust - a beneficiary of a trust is associated with a settlor of the trust - a trustee and a person with power of appointment or removal - a partnership and its partners - two persons if they are each associated with the same third person by different tests (tripartite test).
+- group of persons whose total voting interests/partnership share in each company, look-through company or limited partnership are 50% or more - a company, look-through company or limited partnership and non-company, non-look-through company or non-limited partnership (generally individual) if the individual's voting interest/partnership share is 25% or more.
+For these purposes, the individual is treated as holding anything held by a person associated with them, for example, if two sisters own 15% of the shares in a company, both sisters would be associated with the company - relatives related to the second degree of blood relationship - two persons who are married, in a civil union or are in a de facto relationship - two persons if one person is within two degrees of blood relationship to the other person's spouse, civil union or de facto partner (ie, a person is associated with their parents-in-law and step-children) - a child by adoption is treated as a natural child - a person and a trust where the person is a beneficiary of the trust or is a relative of a beneficiary of the trust - the trustees of two trusts if they have a settlor in common - · a trustee and a settlor of the trust - a beneficiary of a trust is associated with a settlor of the trust - a trustee and a person with power of appointment or removal - a partnership and its partners - two persons if they are each associated with the same third person by different tests (tripartite test).

-There is more information about associated persons at taxpolicy.ird.govt.nz/ publications or in our Associated persons definitions for income tax purposes - IR620.
+There is more information about associated persons at taxpolicy.ird.govt.nz/publications or in our Associated persons definitions for income tax purposes - IR620.